annatyurkina/CarND-Behavioral-Cloning/README.md

 Then we try to make the data more balanced by introducing more examples with larger steering.
 For non-zero steering we apply steering augmentation by 0.1, 0.15 or -0.1,-0.15 depending on angle sign for the center camera, 0.30, 0.35 for the left camera and -0.30, -0.35 for the right camera.
 Then all augmented data is appended to our training set.

-An example of the left camera simulator image:__
+An example of the left camera simulator image:<br />
 ![An example of the left camera simulator image](left_2016_12_01_13_30_48_287.jpg)

-An example of the center camera simulator image:__
+An example of the center camera simulator image:<br />
 ![An example of the center camera simulator image](center_2016_12_01_13_30_48_287.jpg)

-An example of the right camera simulator image:__
+An example of the right camera simulator image:<br />
 ![An example of the right camera simulator image](right_2016_12_01_13_30_48_287.jpg)

 Training set is shuffled before and after validation split and reshuffled in every epoch.